seitsu/registry-maintenance/README.md

   400   WRONG_VALUE_START_DATE    Given start date does not exist or before end date 400   WRONG_VALUE_END_DATE      Given end date does not exist or before start date
 ```
-## Contributing
+### Contributing
 If you'd like to contribute, please go ahead.

-## License
+### License
 This is free and unencumbered software released into the public domain.
-For more info, read the [LICENSE] file distributed
+For more info, please read the [LICENSE] file distributed.

 [license]: /LICENSE
 [maintenance.json]: /maintenance.json